ryandward/sgrna_design/README.rst

 ---------------------------------------------

-Formatting Results as Bed File
+Formatting Results as Bed File (Optional)
 =============================================

 If you plan to use the output for downstream processing, you can reformat the output as a bed file; the coordinates are standard zero-width compatible.